lel1guy/Py_Learning/README.md

     Finally, at the very end of the file, I added an if __name__ == "__main__": block.
 This is a standard Python practice that tells the script to run the main() function only when the file is executed directly.

 Day 6 (7/11/25):
-Project 6 - Unit Converter (in Progress)
+Project 6 - Unit Converter part1
     I started by outlining the goal in the comments: to create a program that can convert measurements from one type to another, handle multiple measurement types, and use a menu.
     Following the pattern from my "to do list v2" project, I decided to build this program by organizing all the logic into functions right from the start.
     At the very bottom of the file, I added the if __name__ == "__main__": block.
 This is the standard way to make the script run my main() function when the file is executed.